Wanted: Jaguar Priest

 We’re not even close to huge, but we’re not a small project any more, either.

 PacerPro is a small, distributed team.
-There is no physical office (at the time of this writing; we have tentative plans, fall 2017, to establish a space near the CalTrain station at 4th & King).
+We’ve recently reestablished a physical space at 8th & Howard in San Francisco and we have ad hoc space in Hell’s Kitchen, New York City.
 We live in an always-on virtual space of SoCoCo and Screenhero.
 If you need something to be productive, we’ll reimburse you for it.
 Because we pair a lot, we have to work during a common, scheduled, time slot, 9:30-5:30, Pacific Time.
 I’ll do my best to accommodate some time shifting.
 Since pairing is as intense as it is productive, we work a reasonable work day.
 After hours and weekends are the rare exceptions, only when it can’t be avoided.

 Interested?
 Reach out to me email@example.com